hustxiayang/ai-gateway/site/docs/getting-started/connect-providers/gcp-vertexai.md

    kubectl logs -n envoy-ai-gateway-system deployment/ai-gateway-controller
    ```
 4. Common errors:
-   - 401/403: Invalid credentials or insufficient permissions
+   - **401/403**: Invalid credentials or insufficient permissions
-   - 404: Model not found or not available in a region
+   - **404**: Model not found or not available in your GCP region
-   - 429: Rate limit exceeded
+   - **429**: Rate limit exceeded
+   - **400**: Invalid request format or input too large

+### Embedding-Specific Issues

+- **"No embedding returned from GCP"**: Check that the model supports embeddings and is available in your region
+- **"Request too large"**: Reduce input size or use chunking for large texts
+- **Token counting shows 0**: GCP VertexAI doesn't provide token counts for embeddings - this is expected

 ## Configuring More Models